Homepage

 By Joey Tyson

-Every summer, thousands of tourists flock to the Algarve in search of beaches.
-Yet just north, the shores of Costa Vicentina remain blissfully empty.
+Every summer, thousands of tourists flock to the Algarve in search of Portugal’s best beaches.
+They’re missing out.
+Just north, the shores of Costa Vicentina remain blissfully empty.

 Pretty Vila Nova de Milfontes or hilltop Zambujeira do Mar make for great bases, with easy access to beaches at both.